 - 2 tablespoons maple syrup

-- Add the butter, coconut oil, pumpkin, sugar, and vanilla to a large bowl and beat with electric beaters.
-Add the flour, baking soda, sea salt, cinnamon, allspice, and nutmeg and beat until a crumbly batter forms.½ cup butter, ½ cup coconut oil, ½ cup canned pumpkin, 1 ¼ cups white sugar, 1 teaspoon vanilla, 3 cups all-purpose flour, 2 teaspoons baking soda, 1 teaspoon sea salt, 2 teaspoons cinnamon, ½ teaspoon allspice, ½ teaspoon nutmeg
+- Preheat your oven to 350 degrees Fahrenheit.
+Add the butter, coconut oil, pumpkin, sugar, and vanilla to a large bowl and beat with electric beaters.½ cup butter, ½ cup coconut oil, ½ cup canned pumpkin, 1 ¼ cups granulated sugar, 1 teaspoon vanilla

-- Divide the batter into 15 balls, pressing each down to ¼ inch thick cookies, and place them onto baking sheets.
+- Divide the batter into 15 balls, place them onto baking sheets, and press each down to ¼ inch thick cookies.
 Bake for 12-15 minutes per batch, or until the cookie bottoms start to brown.
 Remove the cookies from the oven and wait until they are completely cool before you frost them.

 - Combine the ginger juice with the powdered sugar and maple syrup in a small bowl.
 Add one tablespoon of water and mix the glaze.
 If the glaze is too thick, you can add a small amount of water, ½ teaspoon at a time, until it is thin enough to spoon over the cookies.1 ¼ cups powdered sugar, 2 tablespoons maple syrup

 - Pour the glaze over the cooled cookies and use a spoon to spread it around.
 Let the glaze harden for a few minutes and then store the cookies in a sealed container … or dig in and eat them right away!
 Note: For an extra treat, double the icing.
 Wait for the first layer to harden before adding the second coat.